 One time a Buddhist was telling me about karma and reincarnation, in the frame-work of his Buddhist metaphysics he said karmic actions have consequences on our future rebirth after death.
 These karmic actions determine what type of animal we will be reborn as, he stated that we are all fortunate to be reborn as human beings which means we must have been virtuous in our previous lives.
 He said we must keep this up, otherwise, if we accrue negative karma in this life we are at risk of being reborn as ‘lower animals’ (nonhumans) just like in that board game when your player piece lands on a snake and descends down the board having to start again.

 Nihilism is of such a beast.
-Nihilism is absolutist in its worldview or, if you prefer, cosmicview.
+Nihilism is absolutist in its worldview or, if you prefer, cosmic view.
 This philosophy, unlike other philosophies, leaves nothing to compromise not even if meaning was 1 x 10100th of the universe.
-Nihilism says that no smidgen or fraction of objective meaning is contained within this universe.
-It’s not just include life but all things are negated of meaning in Nihilism.
+Nihilism says that no smidgen or fraction of objective meaning is inherent within this universe.
+Not just life but all things included are negated of meaning in Nihilism.
 It makes no difference if the object is animate or inanimate, mind or mindless, large of small, living or dead.
 There are no split hairs, nothing is exceptional, not one atom, sub-atomic particle or quark is left outside of its subject matter.

 (To give perspective, let’s briefly define Metaphysics.
 Metaphysics is a branch of philosophy, it asks questions about the nature of existence, being and the world.
 So in other words, philosophies categorised as metaphysical deal with the entire universe as its object of questions and answers.
 So in this sense Nihilism is categorised as metaphysical.)

-Void or Nihil is objective meaning and the dualism of meaning and non meaning, it’s not a given from the bountiful bosom of the cosmos.
-Meaning is an abstraction, the secretion of our minds.
+No objective meaning for existence and no room for compromise from the dualism of meaning and non meaning.
+Meaning is not given from the bountiful bosom of the cosmos, but is an abstraction, the secretion of our minds.
 You are required to do nothing else other than to carry on living (optional) and meaning has its utility as that driver, that motivation for us to go about our daily lives.
 The universe on the other hand is without meaning because it has no need of it as a necessary requirement to subsist in the first place.

 In the light of the Cosmos, the truth is nothing contained in the universe has a ‘preordained destiny’.
-The ‘preordained destiny’ narrative is no more important than that of a mushroom growing in the crevice of a cliff.
+This ‘preordained destiny’ narrative is no more important than that of a mushroom growing in the crevice of a cliff.
 You’re not going to find an objective force out there that supplies meaning to you or for all life.
-Life does not serve as that compromise as a portion of the universe possessing objective meaning; it is a bad argument so try again biocentrism!
+Life does not serve as that compromise of a small portion of the universe possessing objective meaning; it is a bad argument so try again biocentrism!